 FF Transcode Advanced options

 One commonly asked feature is a quality setting for h.264 and h.265 outputs.
 The h.264 and h.265 presets are meant, by default, to generate small, highly compressed files.
 FF Transcode is not meant to be a full feature video encoder, so fine tuning all the codecs settings is not on the agenda, but a basic control of the output file quality is possible thanks to the advanced options.
-This is done by specifying a quality factor (“CRF”) and an encoding speed in the “Extra output options”.
-Note that this will be better and more efficient (for these codecs, at least) than explicitly setting a given constant bitrate, as the quality you get for a given bitrate will depend on the encoder and most of all of what you encode!

 To set the quality for h.264 or h.265 exports in FF Transcode, write the following (excluding quotes) in the “Extra output options” of the “Advanced” tab: